 Cost: $100 per person

-NAB WOMEN BRUNCH & 45th ANNIVERSARY
+NAB WOMEN LUNCH & 45th ANNIVERSARY

 Wednesday, July 24, 10:30 a.m.
 Pantlind Ballroom – 45 years ago, the North American Board of Women in the Antiochian Archdiocese was founded.
-To mark this milestone, past and current presidents of NAB Women will be recognized at a Brunch in their honor.
+To mark this milestone, past and current presidents of NAB Women will be recognized at a lunch in their honor.
 Every woman from every church in the Antiochian Orthodox Christian Archdiocese is invited to attend this brunch.
 For 45 years, women of the parishes in North America have been working together to build a thriving and welcoming community in their home churches and across the Archdiocese.
 We Salute Them.

 Cost: $50 per person